Small Grain Growing

 After several years of experimentation, we have decided that there was a reason the Native Americans planted beans, corn and squash.
 They do extremely well in our climate and are easy to grow, harvest and store.
 Wheat, Oats and Buckwheat are more difficult, mostly to thresh.
 The growing is not so hard, the harvesting is also not extremely difficult, however to get a decent harvest and enough wheat to make it worthwhile, the threshing and winnowing are very hard to do.
 Many people have come up with interesting solutions to this problem, just search YouTube, but none of them are really practical for a small producer.
 What we finally decided was that for us, buying white whole wheat flour from the Amish bulk food store made more sense than trying to grow our own wheat, and the same applied to the oats.
 We never use buckwheat flour anyway, but they also sell that at the Amish bulk foods store.
 I applaud the inventor of the combine, it certainly made the growing of wheat easier.
 If I ever had to grow all my own wheat, I would try to find others to go in with me on a small combine, that is the most efficient way to process wheat.
 Below are our experiences with growing small grains.
 For now we will continue to grow our own corn, sweet and dry for grinding and our own dry beans.
 Sunflowers are fun to try from time to time.
 I probably won't grow them in any large quantity unless I really get bored and want to make sunflower oil.

 Wheat - We have definitely determined that in our climate/growing conditions winter wheat is the only viable option, which we should have known since that is the only kind of wheat local farmers grow.
 With that in mind, we planted a small patch of hard white winter wheat on October 6, 2017.
-We have tried and failed to actually get our wheat successfully threshed and winnowed in the past, so we are planting small and will try a different harvest method than in the past.
-When we have successfully used our own wheat from that small patch, we will try to expand further.
-We bought organic grinding wheat to plant and ground some of the extra into flour.
-It was delicious, so we are glad we got this variety, it is exactly what we want for taste, texture and color in our baked goods.
+We have tried and failed to actually get our wheat successfully threshed and winnowed in the past, so we are planted small and tried a different harvest method than in the past.
+We got a small amount of wheat, but it was difficult to thresh and winnow, and we ended up with wild onion seeds mixed in, which is fine for savory foods, but not so great for cookies!

 Oats - I planted a small patch of hullness oats in the garden.
 I mixed white Dutch clover seed in with the oats at planting.
 We broadcast seeded and raked with a landscape rake.
 By early July it was looking quite good, not too many weeds and a reasonable size patch to harvest in the fall.
 I only need enough to feed my morning oatmeal habit.
 We harvested the oats with our scythe in August.
 It did have a lot of weeds, which made it hard to separate out.
 I am processing a small amount to use, the rest we will feed in its entirety to the poultry.
 Next year I will harvest with a hand sickle so we just have the heads, and then thresh and winnow.